TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-performance-slowqueryperformanceortimeouts.md

 ### **Fix it yourself**

 Query performance issues can have many different root causes.
-Work through the recommended steps, below, to resolve the most common causes for performance issues.
+Most users can resolve common causes for performance issues by using the following information.

-**Are you using Basic Tier server?**
+**Are you using a Basic Tier server?**

-Basic tier servers are intended for testing, development, and small-scale or infrequently used applications.
+Basic Tier servers are intended for testing, development, and small-scale or infrequently used applications.
 Therefore, a production workload can max out resources easily.
 For more information, see [Understanding Performance in Basic Tier for Azure Database MySQL](https://techcommunity.microsoft.com/t5/azure-database-support-blog/understanding-performance-in-basic-tier-for-azure-database/ba-p/369142).

 **Troubleshooting CPU high usage?**